 At the Magnolia New Orleans, you can feel the very heartbeat of The Big Easy as the sights, sounds and energy of the city swirl around you in every direction.
 No matter your reason for visiting, you’re within arm’s reach of legendary dining, inspired outings, and world-class architecture and culture.

-Take in unparalleled historic architecture of the French Quarter with visits to area landmarks like the Hermann-Grima house or picturesque St. Louis Cathedral, the oldest cathedral in continuous use in the United States.
+Take in the unparalleled historic architecture of the French Quarter with visits to area landmarks like the Hermann-Grima House or picturesque St. Louis Cathedral, the oldest cathedral in continuous use in the United States.

 Get to the heart of the city’s music scene at the New Orleans Jazz Museum, then take in an evening of jazz at the legendary Spotted Cat or Fritzel’s European Jazz Pub.